Michael Kenna (politician): Entry into City Council

 Kenna was successful in entering the City Council in 1897.
-That same year Carter Harrison Jr. would be elected mayor in large part due to Kenna's organizational skills in the 1st Ward.
+That same year Carter Harrison IV would be elected mayor in large part due to Kenna's organizational skills in the 1st Ward.
 Kenna repeated his tactics of paying the homeless for votes, much to the horror of the Republican-dominated Special Committee for the Detection and Prevention of Vote Frauds.
 Despite the best efforts of Republican Congressman William Lorimer to arrest those of dubious voter credentials, Kenna continued to attract homeless voters from other parts of the city.
 The Saturday before the election Harry G. Darrow, the proprietor of the new saloon The Bon Ton, issued an invitation for its grand opening, claiming that Kenna, Coughlin, and Harrison would be present.
 Coughlin came and socialized with the guests but Kenna and Harrison refused to come.
 Nevertheless, Kenna openly displayed his gambling affiliation in response to a condemnation to that effect by the reform-minded Municipal Voters' League (MVL), stating "Sure, I associate with gamblers.
 Why shouldn't I?
 I like a good game myself."
 Kenna defeated Gleason by 4,373 votes to 1,811 and took office on April 19.

 Immediately upon assumption of office as a reward for his work for Harrison he was made Chairman of the Police committee, and was a member of the committees of Railroads; Gas, Oil, and Electricity; the Water Department; Elections; and Markets, which were considered among the best committees of the Council.
 Kenna made his introduction to the Council by quietly introducing an order for an ambulance division in the police department.